 Your Excellency, I am supporting the Honourable Member in this amendment.
 You will remember, Sir, that I made reference to this Bill on the second reading of the Appropriation Bill.
 I am afraid that in this country, and more particularly in Lagos, the people are heavily in debt and cannot afford to pay income tax.
 It is even hard for them to pay one per cent.
-I often happen to be in Court and if you ask the Tax Officer he will let Your Excellency know the number of people brought to Court for failure to pay is so necessary but what I deplore is that the people should be called upon to pay this income tax.
+I often happen to be in Court and if you ask the Tax Officer he will let Your Excellency know the number of people brought to Court for failure to pay income tax.
+Some people's property has been sold.
+I quite appreciate the position in which the Government is placed.
+I quite appreciate also that the money is required to carry on the services of the Colony and Protectorate of Nigeria but I do think that we should concentrate on finding this money elsewhere because it is absolutely necessary.
+I was present at the Finance Committee when the Estimates were gone into.
+It is quite true that this money is so necessary but what I deplore is that the people should be called upon to pay this income tax.
 I support the Honourable the First Lagos Member but, Your Excellency, I do not share the views of the Honourable the Member for the Egba Division.